LordEidi/wombag/_legacy/nodejs/README.md

 [https://mozilla.github.io/server-side-tls/ssl-config-generator](https://mozilla.github.io/server-side-tls/ssl-config-generator)

-Now run or reset your nginx and start your instance of **Wombag**.
+Now run or reset your nginx and start your instance of **WombaG**.

-Thats it, your instance of **Wombag** should run as expected.
+Thats it, your instance of **WombaG** should run now.
 All logs are sent to stdout for now.
 Have a look at */libs/log.js* if you want to change the options.

 ## Configuration ##